Visiting Yosemite in August

 Wildlife in August

-Yosemite in August is bursting with wildlife as the animals work on storing food for the coming winter.
-The iconic Yosemite black bears are still out and about and many visitors get the chance to see one of these amazing creatures foraging for nuts, roots, or tourist lunches for an easy meal.
+coyote summer dog yosemite in August rock hunt grassYosemite in August is bursting with wildlife as the animals work on storing food for the coming winter.
+The iconic Yosemite black bears are still out and about, and many visitors get the chance to see one of these amazing creatures foraging for nuts, roots, or tourist lunches for an easy meal.
 It is important to store all food properly as these bears have an excellent sense of smell and know where food can be found.
-Strangely enough, most bears are seen in the valley or near the visitor centers as backpackers will sometimes hike for days in the backcountry and not meet a bear.
+Strangely enough, most bears are seen in the valley or near the visitor centers, as backpackers will sometimes hike for days in the backcountry and not meet a bear.
 Mule deer are also abundant in Yosemite and are rather used to the crowds, seeming to pose for pictures.
-Even though these creatures seem tame, please do not approach them for your safety and for the safety of the animal.
+Even though these creatures seem tame, please do not approach them for your and the animal’s safety.
 You might also catch a glimpse of a coyote even in the populated parts of the valley.
 These solitary relatives of wolves are much smaller and more abundant than their larger cousins, preferring to scavenge and hunt rodents instead of larger game.
-Besides the larger, more abundant animals, small creatures can be rewarding to see as well.
-There are many species of snakes in the park, but the northern Pacific rattlesnake is the only one that is venomous.
-Birds are also a favorite with wildlife photographers.
-California has a population of great gray owls that is distinct from populations in other states and can be seen flying silent and low between the trees in the evening.
-The American dipper is also fun to watch as it dives beneath the water of streams and rivers, searching for aquatic bugs to make a meal of.

 Recommended wildland trips in august

-Planning a trip– whether it be backpacking, camping, or hotel based– to Yosemite in August can be overwhelming as you try to keep up with the current conditions, crowds, and find accommodations that aren’t crazy expensive.
-But you can bypass all the headache and logistics of planning your own trip by booking a trip with Wildland Trekking.
-We offer a variety of hiking tours and you are free to explore all the options for backpacking treks, camping trips, and inn-based tours, but here we’ve picked out just a few trips that we especially recommend for August.
+Yosemite August backapacking hiking sierra nevadas groupPlanning a trip– whether it be backpacking, camping, or hotel based– to Yosemite in August can be overwhelming as you try to keep up with the current conditions and crowds and find accommodations that aren’t crazy expensive.
+But you can bypass all the headaches and logistics of planning your own trip by booking a trip with Wildland Trekking.
+We offer a variety of hiking tours, and you are free to explore all the options for backpacking treks, camping trips, and inn-based tours, but here we’ve picked out just a few trips that we especially recommend for August.

 High Sierra Loop Backpacking Trip: Join this backpacking trip for an adventure of a lifetime in some of the most beautiful sections of the “Range of Light” in the Sierra Nevadas.
 Escape the crowds by trekking through Tuolumne Meadows and Lyell Canyon on the John Muir and Pacific Crest Trails.
-This trip is all inclusive with meals and much of your equipment provided, so gear up for a fantastic trip in Yosemite’s high country.
+This trip is all-inclusive with meals and much of your equipment provided, so gear up for a fantastic trip in Yosemite’s high country.

 JOIN A GUIDED HIKING ADVENTURE

-Yosemite National Park is home to some of the most epic and amazing hiking vacations in the world.
-Wildland Trekking offers trips with the best of Yosemite: waterfalls, views, wildlife, solitude, adventure and fascinating natural and cultural interpretation.
+Hikers approach classic waterfalls on a guided adventure in yosemite national parkYosemite National Park is home to some of the world’s most epic and fantastic hiking vacations.
+Wildland Trekking offers trips with the best of Yosemite: waterfalls, views, wildlife, solitude, adventure, and fascinating natural and cultural interpretation.

 YOSEMITE ADVENTURE TOURS